cracked-machine/embedded_utils/tests/README.md

 ![](../doc/Mock_CMSIS_Dependency_Diagram.png)

-New drivers in this project should include the `mock.hpp` header within a guard to ensure it is not used for STM32 target builds.
+New drivers should include the `mock.hpp` header within a guard to ensure it is not used for STM32 target builds.
 For example:

 ```
 #if defined(X86_UNIT_TESTING_ONLY)